If you feel like your paycheck disappears every month, you are not the only one.

 Instead of asking where your paycheck went, you can actually see where it went.

-That’s when your money finally starts to feel manageable.
+That is when money starts to feel more manageable.

-“Okay… I probably should start tracking my spending.”
+If you’re thinking, “Okay...
+I probably do need to start tracking my spending.”

-This worksheet helps you see exactly where your money is going so you can spot the spending that’s quietly draining your paycheck.
+This worksheet helps you see where your money is going so you can spot the spending that is quietly draining your paycheck.

 Make a plan, run the play, and win with your money.